 One of our favorite ways to use this watermelon barbecue sauce is as a marinade for chicken, pork, fish or shellfish.
 The instructions below will give you our best practices for getting the perfect marinade.

-- 1/2 cup watermelon juice*
+1/2 cup watermelon juice

 1/2 cup balsamic vinegar

-- 1/4 cup brown sugar
+1/4 cup brown sugar, packed

 1/4 cup soy sauce

-- 2 tablespoons vegetable oil
+2 tablespoons vegetable oil

-- 2 tablespoons Dijon mustard
+2 tablespoons Dijon mustard

-- 2 teaspoons red pepper flakes
+2 teaspoons red pepper flakes

-- Stir watermelon juice, balsamic vinegar, brown sugar, soy sauce, oil, Dijon mustard, garlic, and pepper flakes together.
+Stir watermelon juice, balsamic vinegar, brown sugar, soy sauce, oil, Dijon mustard, garlic, and pepper flakes together.

-- Pour enough sauce over your vegetables, chicken, pork, fish or shellfish to marinate reserving some for basting or dipping later.
+Pour enough sauce over your vegetables, chicken, pork, fish or shellfish to marinate reserving some for basting or dipping later.
 Cover and refrigerate several hours or overnight.

-If grilling, broiling, or roasting, be sure to baste with additional sauce while your vegetables or meat cook to seal in the flavor.
+- If grilling, broiling, or roasting, be sure to baste with additional sauce while your vegetables or meat cook to seal in the flavor.

 - You can easily purchase ready-made watermelon juice for the convenience factor, but we prefer to make our own.
 Not only will it be fresh, but you can avoid any additional sugars or additives in store-bought brands.
-To make your own watermelon juice, simply scoop your fresh watermelon into your blender (being sure to avoid any black seeds), blend for about thirty seconds, and you'll have fresh watermelon juice.
+To make your own watermelon juice, simply scoop your fresh watermelon into your blender (being sure to avoid any black seeds), blend for about 30 seconds, and you'll have fresh watermelon juice.
 You can choose to strain the juice to remove some of the extra thickness, but we prefer it a little frothy and thick.